jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ## Network Topology CRD (NetworkTopology)

 We also designed a NetworkTopology CRD based on the current [NodeResourceTopology CRD](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/noderesourcetopology).
-The goal is to map the cluster infrastructure into zones and nodes.
-Nodes are assigned a different zone or location.
+The goal is to calculate network costs for nodes and zones in the cluster based on a specified algorithm.

-Then, under the status part, network costs are updated based on a specified algorithm.
+The controller reacts to node additions, updates, or removals.
+It updates the cached network graph accordingly to be used for network cost calculation.

 As an initial design, we plan to deploy a single NetworkTopology CRD where all network weights are available.